-The ALERT Internship Program has been created to provide students, graduates and skilled individuals with unrivalled opportunities to experience the complexities and challenges involved in working for a non-governmental organisation in Africa.
+The ALERT Internship Program has been created to provide current students, graduates and skilled individuals with unrivalled opportunities to experience the complexities and challenges involved in working for a non-governmental organisation in Africa.

 The Program has been designed to incorporate individuals from all walks of life.
 Whether you are a graduate looking to gain behind-the-scenes experience in conservation field work; a teacher seeking an opportunity to use your skills to help under-privileged children or a vet nurse who wants a chance to work with some of Africa’s iconic wildlife, then ALERT can give you the chance to fulfil your dreams of working in Africa.

 Explore our life-changing programs here:

 Focus on the day-to-day welfare, care and management of lions in the African Lion Rehabilitation & Release into the Wild Programme

 TEACHING IN AFRICA

 WILDLIFE CONSERVATION RESEARCH

 Work closely with our research team on the collection and analysis of data for our varying wildlife and environmental research studies

 RESEARCH IN THE COMMUNITY

 Work closely alongside our community and research staff to implement and assess our community projects and to develop new initiatives

 WILDLIFE VIDEOGRAPHY & PHOTOGRAPHY

 A perfect introduction to wildlife filmmaking and photography in Africa giving any up-and-coming photographer or videographer a chance to capture some unforgettable images

 FUNDRAISING & MARKETING

 Be involved in all aspects of promoting the activities of our charity and its partners for an in-depth view of the marketing process on a budget